Awaaz-123/Equation_analyzer/README.md

-# Functional Equation Parser & Analyzer.
+# Functional Equation Parser & Analyzer

 A purely functional Python equation parser and analyzer built with **higher-order functions**, **iterators**, and **generators** — no classes for logic.